Collaborative Semantic Alignment in Recommendation Systems

 \subsubsection{Ablation Study}

 In this subsection, we present a comprehensive analysis of the impact of each proposed technique and component on both the warm and cold setting performances.
-To facilitate a thorough comparison, we prepare two variants of the CollabContext model: (1) a variant without Reciprocal Peer Tutoring (RPT), denoted as \underline{$w/o$ RPT}, maintaining the training strategy consistent with collaborative models; and (2) a variant omits the User Tutoring Phase, applying only item contextual representation.
+To facilitate a thorough comparison, we prepare two variants of the CARec model: (1) a variant without Reciprocal Alignment (RA), denoted as \underline{$w/o$ RA}, maintaining the training strategy consistent with collaborative models; and (2) a variant omits the collaborative refining phase, applying only item semantic representation.

 The results of this ablation study are illustrated in Fig.~\ref{fig:ablation_study}.
-Notably, the absence of Reciprocal Peer Tutoring (RPT), as observed in \underline{$w/o$ RPT}, leads to a significant reduction in model performance.
-This underscores the critical importance of preserving the item contextual representation space.
-Additionally, the exclusion of the User Tutoring Phase (UTP) reveals interesting insights.
-In the warm setting, omitting the UTP harms performance, as item contextual representations alone may tend to crowd together.
-Conversely, in the cold setting, item contextual representations still retain valuable context features that assist in addressing the cold-start challenge.
+Notably, the absence of Reciprocal Alignment (RA), as observed in \underline{$w/o$ RA}, leads to a significant reduction in model performance.
+This underscores the critical importance of preserving the item semantic representation space.
+Additionally, the exclusion of the collaborative refining phase (UTP) reveals interesting insights.
+In the warm setting, omitting the UTP harms performance, as item semantic representations alone may tend to crowd together.
+Conversely, in the cold setting, item semantic representations still retain valuable context features that assist in addressing the cold-start challenge.